rb16b/Accelerate-Dev/README.md

     - Pod Distributon Budget
     - Netwrok Policy to restrict access

-Vertical Auto Scaler requires VPA opertor to be installed, which was done for this cluster.
+NOTE: Vertical Auto Scaler requires VPA opertor to be installed, which was done for this cluster.

 ## Getting Started with the Vertical Pod AutoScaler exercise